UKDataServiceOpen/Introduction_to_the_BSA/README.md

 ## Introduction to the British Social Attitudes Survey: R and SPSS Practical Exercises

-This repository contains the Quarto source files of the practical exercises for the Introduction to Social Attitudes Surveys UKDS Data Skills Module.
+This repository contains the Quarto source files of the practical exercises for the *Introduction to Social Attitudes Surveys* UKDS Data Skills Module.

-Direct pointers to the practical exercises on GitHub Pages:
+Direct links to the HTML pages of the exercises on GitHub Pages:

 - R version: